 NCBS Board Members

 Jim Early is the founder of the North Carolina Barbecue Society (NCBS).
 Jim is also a trial lawyer and Superior Court mediator.
 In September 2007 he closed his law office to devote full time to NCBS.
-He lives in Winston-Salem, North Carolina, is married and has three children and two grandchildren.
+He lives in Winston-Salem, North Carolina.
 Jim is also the author of what many call the definitive book on North Carolina barbecue, The Best Tar Heel Barbecue Manteo to Murphy.
 He speaks nationally and internationally to lawyers, doctors and business personnel on ethics, professionalism, quality of life issues and stress management.
 Jim is an experienced hunting and fishing guide and outfitter and leads parties to venues such as Alaska, Montana, the Bahamas, Scotland, South Dakota and Africa.
 Jim is also a gourmet cook and has taught numerous cooking classes for local colleges, businesses, etc. and his meals run the gamut from black tie to kicked back around the campfire.
 Jim has written numerous cooking articles, several books and shares proceeds from his current books with Special Olympics North Carolina and Feed the Children.
 For more about Jim see www.jimearly.com.

 Steve Grady is the co-owner (with his wife Gerrie) of Grady's BBQ in Dudley, N.C.
 Grady's BBQ is one of the Historic BBQ Pits on The NCBS Historic BBQ Trail.
 Steve is a legendary Eastern North Carolina Pit Master and has cooked over 12,000 whole hogs.
 Steve was one of the Class of 2008 NCBS Wall of Fame inductees and has been showcased in a number of newspapers and magazines.
 See the USA Today article on the News and Events link on this website.
 Also see Grady's BBQ on the NCBS Historic BBQ Trail on the BBQ Trail link on this website.